 If you are a history or art lover, the museum is a must visit.
 If you are going with kids make sure to take them to the museum to explain the significance of the history behind the Acropolis.

 When in Athens, you should definitely visit the most visited museum, Acropolis Museum, The museum gives a detailed information about the historic buildings of Acropolis and is a great place to go back in time.
 It is advisable to book tickets for Acropolis Museum, well in advance so that you can avoid the long cues and get a faster access.
 In addition to the tickets for Acropolis Museum, specific Acropolis Museum tour tickets can also be bought to get a detailed guided tour.
-Hence, in order to re-live the ancient time here, book tickets for Acropolis Museum and the respective tours
+Hence, in order to re-live the ancient time here, book tickets for Acropolis Museum and the respective tours.
+Also, visit the popular attractions in the city by following Athens itinerary 1 day.

 - Photography is permitted.